Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Graph-Triggered Bandits

 \subsection{Setting}

-In rested and restless bandits there exists no structure among different arms.
+In rested and restless bandits, there exists no structure among different arms.
 We now present a generalization of rested and restless bandits obtained by adding a structure allowing arms to interact.
-We consider arms as connected through an undirected graph, that can be either \emph{known} or \emph{unknown} to the agent.\footnote{All the results we present also hold for directed graphs.} If we pull an arm $i\in[k]$, we get its reward, and we \emph{trigger} an evolution of the expected reward of the arm $i$ and of all the arms connected to $i$.
-We do not get nor observe rewards from the connected arms (\ie bandit feedback).
+We consider arms as connected through an undirected graph, which can be either \emph{known} or \emph{unknown} to the agent.
+If we pull an arm $i\in[k]$, we get its reward, and we \emph{trigger} an evolution of the expected reward of the arm $i$ and of all the arms connected to $i$.
+We neither get nor observe rewards from the connected arms (\ie bandit feedback).
 Such a graph can be represented by a symmetric Connectivity Matrix (CM) $\mathbf{G}\in\{0,1\}^{k\times k}$.
 If the matrix contains the value $1$ in row $i$ and column $j$, this implies that the pull of arm $i$ determines the evolution of the expected reward of arm $j$.
 If the matrix contains a $0$ in position $(i,j)$, this implies that a pull of arm $i$ does not cause an evolution of the expected reward of arm $j$.
 The pull of an arm $i$ always implies the evolution of its own expected reward, formally $\mathbf{G}_{i,i}=1, \; \forall i \in [k]$.
 For every round $t \in [T]$ and arm $i \in [k]$, we define the number $\widetilde{N}_{i,t}$ of \emph{triggers} that it has undergone as follows: